waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Navigated to (11, 4) and stepped on the tile.
   - **Conclusion:** The gates at (16, 5) and (16, 6) remained closed.
 This trigger does not affect these gates.
 - **Strategy Pivot (Turn 66795):** My attempts to reach the southern warp at (27, 28) on 1F are stuck in a battle loop.
 I am pivoting to investigate the reachable northern gates at (25, 14) and (26, 14) as an alternative path.
+- **Strategy Pivot (Turn 66795):** My attempts to reach the southern warp at (27, 28) on 1F are stuck in a battle loop.
+I am pivoting to investigate the reachable northern gates at (25, 14) and (26, 14) as an alternative path.
+- **Hypothesis (INVALIDATED):** The northern gates at (25, 14) and (26, 14) are reachable from the eastern section of 1F.
+  - **Test:** Attempted to pathfind to the gates.
+  - **Conclusion:** Pathfinding failed.
+The eastern section is isolated.
+Reverting to southern warp strategy.